Hatsune Miku: Project Diva: Hatsune Miku: Project Diva Future Tone

-Hatsune Miku: Project DIVA MegaMix/Mega39s
+Hatsune Miku: Project Diva Mega Mix/Mega39s

-On July 1, 2019, in honor of the franchise's 10th anniversary, Sega announced Hatsune Miku: Project DIVA Mega39's for the Nintendo Switch.
+On July 1, 2019, in honor of the franchise's 10th anniversary, Sega announced Hatsune Miku: Project Diva Mega39's for the Nintendo Switch.
 The game includes 101 songs, including 10 new songs (which were later released as a DLC port to the Future Tone game), a more anime-like art style featuring cel shaded graphics, and new gameplay modes that utilize the Joy-Con controllers.
 At Magical Mirai 2019, Sega announced that the game would be released in Japan on February 13, 2020, and in Western regions on May 15, 2020.
-Western versions are retitled MegaMix; the Japanese title is a pun based on the Japanese pronunciation of "39's", which sounds similar to "Miku's" and "Mix".
+Western versions are retitled Mega Mix; the Japanese and Asian title is a pun based on the Japanese pronunciation of "39's", which sounds similar to "Miku's" and "Mix".
 Additionally, a limited edition bundle with a five-disc soundtrack and art book among other items was made available alongside the game's Japanese release.

-On May 26, 2022 it was released on Microsoft Windows via Steam as Hatsune Miku: Project DIVA MegaMix+/Mega 39s+.
-This enhanced version features additional songs, as well as the ability to switch the graphic style to the one used in Project DIVA Future Tone.
+On May 26, 2022 it was released on Microsoft Windows via Steam as Hatsune Miku: Project Diva Mega Mix+/Mega 39s+.
+This enhanced version features additional songs, as well as the ability to switch the graphic style to the one used in Project Diva Future Tone.